AndrewTownsley/budget-app/readme.md

 ### c. update the values of the balance, income, and expenses again.

-7.  listen for the Input form to be submitted, and call the function that adds a transaction .
+7.  listen for the Input form to be submitted, and call the function that adds a transaction . -->

+8. Add tabs and different displays for income, expenses, and all transactions
+    a.
+Add a button for each that selects the individual display.
+    b.
+Add edit and delete buttons
+    c.
+When one of the selector buttons is clicked, make that button active, with full opacity, and the others inactive, with low opacity.
+    d.
+When a selector button is clicked, the other (income, all, expense) lists need to be hidden, while the active selection is shown to the user.

+9. Create an active() function that takes the selected button from hidden to displayed when it is clicked.

+10. Create an inactive() function that takes the selected button from displayed to hidden when clicked.

+11. Create a show() function that shows the selected list element when clicked.

+12. Create a hide() function that hides the selected list element when clicked.